muk-jjang/SPHNet/README.md

 ```

 # Data preparation
-Before training, you need to preprocess the data to our custom format to maximize model performance.
+Before training, you need to preprocess the data into our custom format to maximize model performance.

 You can generate well-formed data with below command for md17 and qh9 dataset or modify this file to preprocess your own dataset.
 We support original data file in both lmdb and mdb format.